McDonald’s worker pays for family’s meal when mom forgets wallet; mom raises over $35K for him in return

 So Reed decided to go to McDonald’s instead.

-When she pulled up to the drive-thru window to pay, all three kids were crying … and she realized she left her purse at home.
+When she pulls up to the drive-thru window to pay, all three kids are crying.
+She realizes she left her purse at home.

 “I look at the young man with tears in my eyes just from being stressed and annoyed and say “hun I am so sorry but I have to cancel that order I left my purse at home when we went to football tonight’,” Reed posted.